AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

   The Flow resource MUST indicate the color (sub-)sampling using the `components` attribute.
   The `components` array value corresponds to the `sampling`, `width` and `height` values in the SDP format-specific parameters defined by RFC 9134.
 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
-  The Flow resource is strongly RECOMMENDED to indicate the JPEG XS profile, which defines limits on the required algorithmic features and parameter ranges used in the codestream.
+  The Flow resource MUST indicate the JPEG XS profile, which defines limits on the required algorithmic features and parameter ranges used in the codestream.
   The permitted `profile` values are strings, defined as per RFC 9134.
   The Unrestricted profile is indicated by omitting this attribute.
 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
-  The Flow resource is strongly RECOMMENDED to indicate the JPEG XS level, which defines a lower bound on the required throughput for a decoder in the image (or decoded) domain.
+  The Flow resource MUST indicate the JPEG XS level, which defines a lower bound on the required throughput for a decoder in the image (or decoded) domain.
   The permitted `level` values are strings, defined as per RFC 9134.
   The Unrestricted level is indicated by omitting this attribute.
 - [Sublevel](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#sublevel)
-  The Flow resource is strongly RECOMMENDED to indicate the JPEG XS sublevel, which defines a lower bound on the required throughput for a decoder in the codestream (or coded) domain.
+  The Flow resource MUST indicate the JPEG XS sublevel, which defines a lower bound on the required throughput for a decoder in the codestream (or coded) domain.
   The permitted `sublevel` values are strings, defined as per RFC 9134.
   The Unrestricted sublevel is indicated by omitting this attribute.
 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
-  The Flow resource SHOULD indicate the target bit rate (kilobits/second) of the codestream.
+  The Flow resource MUST indicate the target bit rate (kilobits/second) of the codestream.
   The `bit_rate` integer value is expressed in units of 1000 bits per second, rounding up.

 An example Flow resource is provided in the [Examples](../examples/).